pmaillot/wapi/README.md

 wKeepAlive() maintains the connection between WING and the calling program so data issued by the console with no request initiated by the program can be received in a main loop, or over an extended period of time beyond 10s.
 In fact, this function can be called as often as you like and will optionally performs a small exchange with the console, based on an internal timer.
 The elapsed time between two effective exchanges of data with the console depend on the value of wKeepAlive_TIMEOUT which is part of the wapi.h file.
 The wKeepAlive() function returns WSUCCESS if a valid exchange took place to renew a 10 seconds working communication,  or WZERO if no exchange was necessary.
 The function can also return the values of WSEND_ERROR or WRECV_ERROR if communication was not successful.

+# int wGetVoidPToken(wtoken *token, void* vpt)()
+The wGetVoidPToken() API call is a specific Get function.
+Unlike other Get functions previously presented in this document, it does not expect data from a specific token, nor a specified format in which the data from the console should be converted to.
+The function will check the WING receive event queue for data and will only return when data is received by removing the oldest event available from the queue.
+If no valid data is found, a value of WZERO is returned.
+When data is available in the event queue, the oldest even is retrieved, and its token is returned in the token variable.
+The data associated to the token is also returned to the calling application using the vpt variable.
+The function returns WSUCCESS if data has been returned to the calling program, WZERO if no suitable format conversion was found.
+It can also return WRECV_ERROR on TCP read errors.
+Attempting to get a value from a token of type NODE will return WNODE.

 # int wGetVoidPTokenTimed(wtoken *token, void* vpt, int timeout)()